Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How does asset-based lending work?

-Asset-based lending works a lot like a secured business loan or line of credit.
+Asset-based lending is a type of secured financing — like a secured business loan or line of credit.
 How much you’re eligible to borrow — called the borrowing base or loan-to-value (LTV) ratio — depends on the value of your assets.
 Typically, your business can borrow between 75% and 85% of the total value of your assets.

-It originally qualified for a credit limit of $5,000, a 50% LTV.
+It originally qualified for a credit limit of $5,000 — a 50% LTV ratio.
 But after the value of the equipment depreciated to $8,000, it could only qualify for a $4,000 credit limit with a loan backed by those assets alone.

 What types of assets can my business use to back a loan?

-Almost anything your business owns that has a cash value.
-Some common assets include but aren’t limited to:
+Almost anything your business owns that has a cash value can be used to back a loan.
+Some common assets used as collateral include:

 - Accounts receivables